Sinha321/APIs/README.md

 *  CREATE : creating a customer
 *  ![image](https://github.com/Sinha321/APIs/assets/116704941/182efdf7-7e7d-40c2-9408-077b2e6f69b8)
 *  Reducing the if..else block of codes from the nodeJS programs gives rise to ExpressJS
-*  An environment variable is a variable which is the part of the environment where the process runs
+*  An environment variable is a variable which is the part of the environment where the process runs.It's value is et outside the application.
-*